mshradtya/javascript/vanilla/secrets-of-javascript-ninja/chapter-6/notes - generators & promises.md

 - the passed in value is used by the generator as the value of the whole _yield_ expression, in which the generator was currently suspended
 - another way to send data to a generator is by throwing an exception to it.

+- generators are a side effect of the fact that a generator’s execution context is kept alive if we yield from a generator, and not destroyed as is the case with return values and standard functions.

+### 6.3 Working with promises

+- created using the built-in `Promise()` constructor, to which we pass a function - called the _executor_ function.
+- the executor has two parameters - _resolve_ & _reject_. the executor is called immediately when constructing the Promise object.
+- _resolve_ - which we call manually if we want the promise to resolve successfully, and _reject_, which we call if an error occurs.

+#### understanding problems with simple callbacks

+1. difficult error handling
+	- because we cannot use `try-catch` with the callbacks
+2. performing sequence of steps is tricky
+	- it leads to callback hell / pyramid of doom
+3. performing a number of steps in parallel is also tricky

+#### diving into promises

+Promises are designed to deal with asynchronous actions, so the JavaScript engine always resorts to asynchronous handling, to make the promise behavior predictable.
+The engine does this by executing the then callbacks after all the code in the current step of the event loop is executed